George Beall (attorney)

 George Beall VIII (August 17, 1937 – January 15, 2017) was a prominent U.S. attorney.
 While serving as United States Attorney for the District of Maryland, he prosecuted Vice President of the United States Spiro Agnew for bribery.
 This prosecution ultimately led to Agnew's resignation as Vice President in 1973.

 Background

-Beall was born in Frostburg, Maryland, on August 17, 1937, to his parents, future U.S. Senator James Glenn Beall and the former Margaret Schwarzenbach.
-He was one of three sons, the eldest also being a future U.S. Senator from Maryland, John Glenn Beall Jr.
+Beall was born in Frostburg, Maryland, on August 17, 1937, a son of James Glenn Beall and Margaret (Schwarzenbach) Beall.
+His siblings included John Glenn Beall Jr.

 Beall received his undergraduate degree from Princeton University in 1959; and his law degree from the University of Virginia School of Law, in 1963.
 His first two marriages, to Linda Jenkins in 1961 and Nancy Roche in 1965, ended in divorces.
 In 1980, he married Carolyn Campbell.
 He died in Naples, Florida, on January 15, 2017.

 Career

 After clerking for Chief Judge Simon E. Sobeloff of the United States Court of Appeals for the Fourth Circuit, Beall became a trial lawyer for a Maryland law firm.
 In 1968, Spiro Agnew, the Governor of Maryland at the time, appointed Beall, a fellow Republican, to the Maryland Criminal Injuries Compensation Board.

 Beall was appointed United States attorney in June 1970, initially on an interim basis.
 Though he had never prosecuted a single case, Beall proved to be, in the words of his predecessor, a "tough act to follow" as United States Attorney for the District of Maryland: among other cases and investigations, he indicted and prosecuted Arthur Bremer for the shooting of presidential candidate, and Governor of Alabama, George Wallace; as well as a state legislator turned drug dealer; and Spiro Agnew, by then the Vice President of the United States.